Azure/azure-sdk-tools/tools/github-event-processor/RULES.md

 ### Criteria

 - Issue is open
+- Issue is not assigned
 - Issue has "customer-reported" label
-- Label removed is "Service Attention" OR "CXP Attention"
+- Label removed is "Service Attention"
-- Issue does not have "Service Attention" OR "CXP Attention"

 ### Actions